Kurt J. Lesker Company® Enables...

 - Auxiliary "lift-off" shielding

-- Long source to substrate distance vacuum chambers to ensure zero step coverage
+- Long source-substrate distance vacuum chambers to ensure zero step coverage

 - Domed work holders for lift-off on large substrate wafers (>4") or multiple wafers holders with angular adjustment